thaivo88/python/python crash course/classes.md

 [instance].[attribute] = [value]
 ```

-    -Modifying an Attribute’s Value Through a Method
+    Modifying an Attribute’s Value Through a Method:
 It can be helpful to have methods that update certain attributes for you.
 Instead of accessing the attribute directly,
 you pass the new value to a method that handles the updating internally.

-    -Incrementing an Attribute’s Value Through a Method
+    Incrementing an Attribute’s Value Through a Method:
 Sometimes you’ll want to increment an attribute’s value by a certain amount rather than set an entirely new value.